 Field-hunting tip

-Look in hydrothermal veins in manganese deposits country — that is the host setting where norrishite typically forms.
+Look in hydrothermal veins in manganese deposits country, the host setting where norrishite typically forms.
 If you start seeing bultfonteinite, hausmannite, calcite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.